-Whether files got lost due to human mistake or hard drive failure, you can use iCare Data Recovery Pro , a data recovery program for all Window users, to perform lost file recovery.
+Whether files got lost due to human mistake or hard drive failure, you can use iCare Data Recovery Free , a data recovery program for all Window users, to perform lost file recovery.
 This data recovery software provides an easy way to restore all lost files such as images, videos, music, etc from any hard drives like Western Digital, Seagate, Samsung, Maxtor, Kingston, Hitachi, etc which was used to create the RAID 1 array.
 It is a read-only data recovery program, so it does not modifying any previous information or cause any damage to the RAID array by using this software to recover files.
-This software is easy to handle and risk-from any virus.

 Preparation: Free download and install iCare Data Recovery on Windows computer.
 You should not install the software to the drive where data got lost.
 Then, you can run the data recovery software and follow the steps below to recover files from RAID array: